simonrw/youtube-video-deck/design/design.md

 ## Questions

 * [ ] can the API check multiple subscriptions (channels or playslists) in a single request?
-* [ ] does the search method of the Youtube API return what the matched result is?
+* [*] does the search method of the Youtube API return what the matched result is? *yes it does, and it can query for multiple types of result e.g. channels and playlists*
 * [ ] django enumeration support (`Subscription.type` field)

 ## Initial sketch